dholab/MHC-II-allele-discovery/README.md

 After the workflow bundle has downloaded, you may want to ensure that the workflow's scripts are executable with `chmod +x bin/*`, though this should already be done.

 You will also need to install the Docker engine if you haven't already.
-The workflow pulls all software dependencies Docker Hub.
-As such, you will never permanently install that software on your system.
+The workflow pulls all software dependencies from Docker Hub.
+As such, you will never need to permanently install that software on your system.
 To install Docker, simply visit the Docker installation page at [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/).

 ### Nextflow Installation